KianESoftware/Satellite-image-processing/README.md

 # Satellite-image-processing
 Querying, Accessing, downloading satellite images using APIs and performing basic processing operations using OpenCV.

+To access the object oriented version (OOP) please check the oop.py file where code for accessing and downloading multiple images is provided.

 in this repository SentinelHub Process API is used to access and retrieve Sentinel2-L2A RGB images.Next basic image processing operations are applied using OpenCV.
 All steps are explained step by step.

 1) Accessing and downloading the satellite image